 For nearly 50 years, Project Uplift has consistently provided a diverse selection of rising high school seniors from across the state of North Carolina with an opportunity to live, lead, and learn about the University of North Carolina at Chapel Hill on a first-hand basis.

 The University Office for Diversity & Inclusion, in conjunction with the Office of Undergraduate Admissions, sponsors Project Uplift annually to enhance the diversity of Carolina’s undergraduate population.
-High achieving African American, Native American, Latinx, Asian American, low income, rural and other rising seniors from historically under-served populations are invited to spend two days on campus to experience the academic rigor and social climate of UNC.
+High achieving African American, Native American, Latinx, Asian American, low income, rural and other rising seniors from historically under-served populations are invited to spend two days on campus to experience the academic rigour and social climate of UNC.

 During May and June, approximately 1,000 rising seniors and other secondary students participate in this unique early recruitment program.